Tips on Converting to Galera

 Having MyISAM not replicated can be a big benefit -- You can "CREATE TEMPORARY TABLE ...
 ENGINE=MyISAM" and have it exist on only one node.
 RBR assures that any data transferred from that temp table into a 'real' table can still be replicated.

 GRANTs and related operations act on the MyISAM tables in the database `mysql`.
 The GRANT statements will(?) be replicated, but the underlying tables will not.

 Many DDL changes on Galera can be achieved without downtime, even if they take a long time.

-- Total Order Isolation = Galera synchronizes so that it is done at same time (in the replication sequence) on all nodes.
+- Total Order Isolation (TOI): Galera automatically replicates the DDL to each node in the cluster, and it synchronizes each node so that the statement is executed at same time (in the replication sequence) on all nodes.

 Caution: Since there is no way to synchronize the clients with the DDL, you must make sure that the clients are happy with either the old or the new schema.
 Otherwise, you will probably need to take down the entire cluster while simultaneously switching over both the schema and the client code.